-12 Whirling Facts About Tornadoes
+12 Powerful Facts About Tornadoes

 When winds higher in the atmosphere are moving faster than wind closer to the ground, this creates vertical wind shear, which is a change in wind speed or wind direction with height.
 Much like a paddle wheel, this wind shear generates horizontal rotation.
-But to become a tornado, this horizontal rotation needs to become vertical.
-When a cool, dry air mass covers warm moist air, the overlap creates instability.
-The hot air wants to rise because it’s less dense, forming updrafts.
+But to become a tornado, the horizontal rotation needs to become vertical.
+When a cool, dry air mass covers warm moist air, the overlap creates instability: The hot air wants to rise because it’s less dense, forming updrafts.
 This updraft can tilt the horizontal rotation into vertical rotation—the beginnings of a tornado.

 However, even when all these ingredients are present, the supercell may not produce a tornado.
-Scientists are still trying to understand exactly what the triggering mechanism is that turns a supercell into a twister.
+Scientists are still trying to identify the triggering mechanism is that turns a supercell into a twister.
 “The atmosphere has a way of getting the four together in ways with minor differences to either create a large EF5 tornado or a just some rain.
 We don’t know when and where these ingredients form in just the right way,” Roger Edwards, lead forecaster at the Storm Prediction Center, told Science of the South.
-Indeed, 70 percent of tornado warnings issued are for storms that never produce tornadoes.
+In fact, 70 percent of tornado warnings issued are for storms that never produce tornadoes.
 It may seem like crying wolf, but think of the 30 percent of warnings that are accurate.
-And not all tornadoes come from supercells: With names like gustnado and landspout (cousin to the more famous waterspout), these form in unique ways but are considerably weaker than supercell tornadoes.
+And not all tornadoes come from supercells: With names like gustnado and landspout (cousin to the more famous waterspout), these form in unique ways but are much weaker than supercell tornadoes.

 Tornadoes have occurred on every continent except Antarctica.
-However, the region known as Tornado Alley, in the south-central U.S., has earned that name for a good reason: Though it accounts for just 15 percent of the land in the U.S., it’s seen nearly 30 percent of the country’s tornadoes, with 16,674 twisters touching down here between 1950 and 2010.
+However, the region known as Tornado Alley, in the south-central U.S., has earned that name for a good reason: Though it accounts for just 15 percent of the land in the U.S., it’s seen nearly 30 percent of the country’s tornadoes, with 16,674 twisters touching down there between 1950 and 2010.
 It averages 268 tornadoes per year.
 These tornadoes arise because of a clash between warm moist air from the Gulf of Mexico near the ground, colder air in the upper atmosphere from the west, and a third layer of very warm dry air between the two levels from the southwest that tries to keep the other two at bay.

 Researchers at the University of Alabama at Huntsville have discovered that topography and roughness of the landscape can also influence the power of a tornado.
 In simulations, the “rougher” the area is, the stronger and wider a tornado can get.
 Forested areas have a rougher surface than open agricultural areas, and forested mountains are even rougher, according to Kevin Knupp, lead of the Alabama research team.
 But the picture is more complicated than that, according to his colleague Anthony Lyza, who has found that tornadoes in Alabama are affected by topography.
 According to Lyza, tornadoes weaken as they proceed up mountains and hills—but they strengthen as they proceed down.
 And sometimes, regardless of whether a tornado is moving up or down a hill or mountain, the land mass will cause a tornado to dissipate.

 Before 1971, all tornadoes were essentially treated the same, regardless of strength, size, path, or damage zone.
-That year, Fujita released his method of categorizing them: The F-scale, which measures the wind speed of a tornado—indirectly.
+That year, Fujita released his method of categorizing them: The F-scale, which indirectly measures the wind speed of a tornado.
 Because of difficulties getting accurate wind speeds inside a tornado, Fujita looked at how much destruction various tornadoes caused and back-calculated wind speeds based on that.
 He then created a scale that ranged from F1 to F12, linking together the Beaufort scale of wind strength, long used by mariners and meteorologists, and Mach scale (yes, like jets).
-An F1 tornado corresponds to a 12 on the Beaufort Scale, and an F12 corresponds to Mach 1.
+An F1 tornado corresponds to a 12 on the Beaufort scale, and an F12 corresponds to Mach 1.
 He then added an F0 (40-72 mph) to have a baseline at a level that wouldn’t cause appreciable damage to most structures (influenced by Beaufort’s 0—calm/no wind), and maxed the tornado part of the scale at F5 (261-318 mph).
 An F5 is the highest rating given to a tornado, because Fujita believed this to be the theoretical upper limit for how fast winds in a tornado could reach.

 An F0 causes light damage to chimneys, breaks tree branches, and damages billboards.
 An F5 causes incredible damage.
 It can lift framed houses off their foundations and carry them a considerable distance.
 It can toss cars more than 300 feet through the air.
 It can completely debark trees.
 Even steel-reinforced concrete isn’t safe.